Disability and mental health support

 This would only happen if:

-- There was a serious or imminent risk to your own or others' safety
+- There was a serious or imminent risk to your own or others' safety.

-- We were compelled to disclose the information by law
+- We were compelled to disclose the information by law.

-- University staff were needed to help manage the situation
+- University staff were needed to help manage the situation.

-Speaking with your Next of Kin / Trusted Contacts
+Speaking with your next of kin / trusted contacts

-On our Consent to Share Agreement, there is a section where students can indicate the Next of Kin / Trusted Contact who they give permission for us, the Disability and Mental Health Service, to communicate with regarding your Disability and Mental Health Service coordinated support and associated matters.
 You, as a student, will always be involved in all decisions and correspondence and we will seek your input with regards to all matters concerning your support.
 We encourage an independent learner approach where students are autonomous and self-advocating.
-Therefore, we ask that you maintain contact with us (either in writing, by phone / video call or in person) regarding your support and associated matters as far as possible.
+Therefore, we ask that you maintain contact with us (either in writing, by phone/video call or in person) regarding your support and associated matters as far as possible.

 - Details on internal adjustments / support which can be offered.